kaziragib18/kaziragib18/README.md

 <p>
 <em>
     I'm graduated from <a href="http://www.northsouth.edu/"> <b>North South University</b>, Dhaka(Bangladesh)</a>. <br>
-       Currently working as a JavaScript developer in a reputed software company in Dhaka(Bangladesh)</a>. <br> I'm budding <b>Software Developer</b> who is passionate about web development, Software testing, design & human-computer interaction<img src="https://github.com/kaziragib18/Profile-Kaziragib18/blob/main/Developer.gif" width="30px"> Looking to <b>broaden my horizon</b> in the field of technologies. 💻
+       Currently working as a JavaScript developer in a reputed software company for the past 4 years in Dhaka(Bangladesh)</a>. <br>
+    I'm budding <b>Software Developer</b> who is passionate about web development, Software testing, design & human-computer interaction<img src="https://github.com/kaziragib18/Profile-Kaziragib18/blob/main/Developer.gif" width="30px"> Looking to <b>broaden my horizon</b> in the field of technologies. 💻
   </em>
 </p>